Create and manage target group

 -

-In the Security group list, click the [More] icon > [Modify association] button to connect the target instance.
+In the Security group list, click the [Manage attached resources] button next to the created group, and attach it to the target instance(s).

 Set monitoring port